How Much Does A Tragus Piercing Cost? - Price Guide

 However, you should certainly research each method and determine which one you're more comfortable with instead of choosing a method that's less reliable to save a few dollars.

 Your choice of starting jewelry can lead to a much different overall price.
-Fortunately, you'll see the prices of available jewelry before you make a choice.
+Fortunately, you'll see the prices of available jewelry before you make a decision.

 Also, extra purchases such as additional jewelry or studio-sold aftercare products will lead to a higher overall cost.